Security

 Install skills

 Browse and install skills from the marketplace.
 Installed skills are deployed to your agent machines automatically.
 You can enable, disable, or uninstall skills from the skills drawer on any instance card.
+See the skill setup guides for step-by-step instructions on connecting Google Sheets, Notion, and other services.

 Manage SSH access